 Lawyers Produce Evidence Of ‘Bad English’ In Mistranslation Defamation Case

-As part of their defense plan, Tam’s lawyers stressed that their client often misuses English words.
-They went so far as to provide transcript testimony proving Tam once used the word “invest” for “investigate” and “divert” for “disclosure” in other former documents.
-Tam’s attorneys also highlighted that even though their client has a Masters degree from Hong Kong University, he failed his A-Level English exam in 1970.
+In defense, Tam’s lawyers stressed their client’s tendency to misuse English words.
+They submitted transcripts proving that Tam used the word “invest” for “investigate” and “divert” for “disclosure”.
+Tam’s attorneys also highlighted that their client failed his A-Level English exam in 1970.

-Perhaps in an attempt to elicit more sympathy for their client, the defendant’s attorney also called attention to Tam’s lifelong breathing difficulties and severe shortsightedness.
-Are they purposefully conjuring the image of a well-meaning, but bumbling, nerd being bullied by the better looking jock?
-(Hey, perception plays a large part in defamation lawsuits.)
+Perhaps in an attempt to elicit sympathy for their client, the defense attorneys also highlighted Tam’s lifelong breathing difficulties and severe shortsightedness.

-Judge Wang Hung-chun, the ruling official, seemed sympathetic to Tam’s plight, and she is due to hand down a decision soon.
-We’ll have to wait a few days to see what happens in this translation misinterpretation defamation lawsuit.
+Judge Wang Hung-chun, the ruling official, seemed sympathetic to Tam’s plight, and will soon hand down a decision.

 Are you interested in learning more about international defamation laws?
 Check out the Kelly Warner International Defamation Law Database.
-If you are looking for a lawyer to assist with a defamation issue – whether it is international or domestic in nature – get in touch with Kelly Warner law today.
+Looking for a lawyer to assist with a defamation issue?
+Whether it’s an international or domestic issue– get in touch with Kelly Warner law today.

 Florida Gulf Coast University came, saw, and conquered.
 Well, they conquered until the Elite 8 when a neighbor Gator team defeated the beloved underdog of this year’s NCAA tourney.
 But the loss mattered little.
 America was already smoldering with a case of FGCU fever.
 People wondered, “What is the deal with this school and how did they get such a talented basketball team!?
 Is it a fluke, or is FGCU a new force on the court?